Angatar/helm/README.md

 - linux/ppc64le
 - linux/s390x

-You can use this container to manage Helm charts and deploy them on your Kubernetes clusters from different platforms.
+You can use the **d3fk/helm** container images to manage Helm charts and deploy them on your Kubernetes clusters from different platforms.

+### d3fk/helm:latest

+The **d3fk/helm:latest** multi-arch image is updated monthly to ensure you have the latest **stable** version of Helm.This last stable version of Helm is currently related to the last release of Helm on its github repository which is [reported Here](https://github.com/helm/helm/releases).

+### versioned d3fk/helm:v3...

+In case you require a fixed version of Helm to avoid any possible alteration of its behavior in the future, the following tagged images are also made available from the Docker hub (as multi-arch images).
+In each of these images the version was freezed in a release of the main code repo and built from the Docker hub by automated build.
+These images are stable and won't be rebuilt in the future:

+- for version 3.15.4: **d3fk/helm:v3.15**

 ## Basic usage
 ```sh